openlanguageprofiles/www.openlanguageprofiles.org/_pages/about.md

 # Resources

-Currently, [CEFR-j English Vocabulary and Grammar Profile datasets](https://github.com/openlanguageprofiles/olp-en-cefrj) are distributed by OLP.
+Currently, [CEFR-j English Vocabulary and Grammar Profile datasets](https://github.com/openlanguageprofiles/olp-en-cefrj) and [Mandarin Chinese dataset from Zero to Hero
+](https://github.com/openlanguageprofiles/olp-zh-zerotohero) are distributed by OLP.
 See the [Datasets](/datasets) page for more information.

 # Contact us